-In this session, you will learn about two different types of stabilization in the body – contraction, and stretch-stabilization, how to recognize them, and how to apply these ideas to improve balance and stability, and how this process can potentially reduce stress in the muscles.
+In this session, you will learn about two different types of stabilization in the body – active and passive stabilization, how to recognize them, and how to apply these ideas to improve balance and stability, and how this process can potentially reduce stress in the muscles.

 Course # 2: Body awareness for fitness training and coordination

 Tuesday evenings from 8-9 pm at Ripley-Grier Studios, 305 W 38th St, New York from Oct 01 to Nov 19, 2019.
 Drop-in for $10/lesson, or sign up for all 8 lessons for $50.
 RSVP with your contact information so I can make sure there is space and confirm your slot.
 RSVP by emailing me at praneeth dot namburi at gmail dot com, or reaching out here, or on the facebook event page.
 Wear something you can sweat into.